Mvskoke Nation News Column January 07

 Oh?

-So that’s where you got those high cheekbones.
+So thats where you got those high cheekbones.

 Your great grandmother, huh?